Lake Bonneville: Causes of lake expansion and contraction

-The name “Bonneville”
+The name "Bonneville" and its discovery

 Lake Bonneville was named by the geologist G.K.
 Gilbert after Benjamin Louis Eulalie de Bonneville (1796–1878), a French-born officer in the United States Army who was also a fur trapper and explorer in the American West.
 Bonneville's adventures were popularized by Washington Irving in the 1800s, but Captain Bonneville probably never saw Great Salt Lake or the Great Basin.
 G.K.
 Gilbert was one of the greatest geologists of the 19th Century, and his monumental work on Lake Bonneville, published in 1890, set the stage for scientific research on the paleolake that continues today.
+Gilbert was the first person to describe the major features of Lake Bonneville, however, many other early European and American explorers in the region recognized the shorelines of the ancient lake, such as Captain John C. Frémont in 1843 and even earlier by Father Silvestre Velez de Escalante in 1776.
+Escalante, in a journal entry after visiting what would be named Utah Lake wrote, "This place, which we named Llano Salado, because we found some thin white shells there, seems to have once had a much larger lake than the present one."
 Although a general description and understanding of Lake Bonneville has been established by the work of many people, details of the paleolake, including its history and connections to global environmental systems, will be pursued for many years to come.

 Geologic history

 Lake Bonneville began to rise from elevations similar to those of modern Great Salt Lake about 30,000 years ago.
-During its transgressive phase in the closed basin (an endorheic basin), lake level oscillated because of changes in climate but the lake gradually rose until about 18,000 years ago when it reached its highest elevation, marked by the Bonneville shoreline.
-At that level the lake had risen to the lowest point on its basin rim and had begun to overflow into the Snake River drainage near Red Rock Pass in what is now southeastern Idaho.
+During its early transgressive phase the lake fluctuated within a few 10s of meters of the level of modern Great Salt Lake, but after about 24,000 years ago it began a rapid rise to higher elevations, reaching its highest elevation (the Bonneville shoreline) about 17,500 years ago.
+During its transgressive phase in the closed basin (an endorheic basin), lake level oscillated because of changes in climate.
+At its highest level the lake had risen to the lowest point on its basin rim and had begun to overflow into the Snake River drainage basin near Red Rock Pass in what is now southeastern Idaho.
 The overflow, which would have begun as a trickle across the dam formed by the Marsh Creek alluvial fan, quickly evolved into a tremendous flood, the Bonneville flood, which charged down the Marsh Creek valley to the Portneuf River, into the Snake River and then into the Columbia River and Pacific Ocean.
 Groundwater sapping on the north slope of the Marsh Creek alluvial fan, which began long before the lake had reached its highest level, added to the instability and ultimate collapse of the fan-dam.